 Cheese.
 A good sprinkling of mature cheddar on top of the lasagne makes a tasty, golden, bubbling topping.
 You could also use some mozzarella if you want a stringy, gooey top, or parmesan.
 And of course, you can switch the cheddar for a good vegan cheese.

 I use a quick white sauce for this vegetarian lasagne, which is made from cornflour, and is naturally gluten free.
 It's easy to make, as there is no need for a roux.
 The only simple rule to remember with cornflour is to always add it to a cold liquid first to ensure that you don't get lumps.
 If you prefer, you could substitute a regular béchamel sauce made with butter and flour.
-If you'd like to make a vegan lasagne, then substitute a non dairy milk.
+If you'd like to make a vegan lasagne, then use this oat milk white sauce recipe.)

 How to make vegetarian lasagne with sweet potato and kale